Overhead Conveyors 101: What is an Overhead Conveyor?

 Energy Efficient Conveyor

-The other advantage of overhead conveyors is the ease of use.
-Most conveyors have only 1 motor and can still power 7-800 feet of conveyor.
+The other overhead conveyor advantage is the ease of use.
+Most powered overhead conveyors have only 1 motor and can still power 700-800 feet of conveyor.
 It will consume less energy than a typical hair dryer; making it a somewhat more environmentally friendly option for your warehouse space and at the same time saves you money.
 For more detailed information check out this video on overhead conveyor basics.

 GET MORE INFORMATION